slava-ugolnikov/---/README.md

 Libraries & submodules: Re.

 ## Affective state
 Sentiment analysis is conducted automatically, too.
 Though, two versions are presented.
-One is made by our command and the other is made by using dostoevsky library.
+One is made by our team and the other is made by using dostoevsky library.

 Libraries & submodules: Pandas, Sklearn, Dostoevsky.